Dorani/Album-Review/README.md

 ## New Gems!

   - we want to be able to render just the pictures of the albums on our index
-  - back to www.rubygems.org
+  - visit: www.rubygems.org and type in paperclip
-      -
+      - gemfile